mozilla-conduit/bmo-extensions/README.md

 ## BMO Development

-You can access code in the container using `docker bmoextensions_bmo.test_1 su - bugzilla` command.
+You can access code in the container using `docker exec -it bmoextensions_bmo.test_1 su - bugzilla` command.
 The 'bmoextensions_bmo.test_1' name may vary depending on how you checked out the GitHub repo code and what the name of the checkout directory is.